income tax

 • Lineal ascendants or descendants of the individual or their spouse

-• Spouses of relatives mentioned above
+• Spouses of the aforementioned relatives

-2. Tax Benefit: This term encompasses:
+2. Tax Benefit: This encompasses:

 • Increased tax refunds or reductions in total income